alberto-israel/PAM-Bat-Forest-Analysis/README.md

 ## Citation & Context

 This workflow was developed as part of my MSc thesis in Nature Sciences at Sapienza University of Rome (2025).
-The pipeline is designed to be generalizable and reproducible, adaptable to passive acoustic monitoring datasets from different study systems.

 If you use or adapt this code, please cite this repository.